rvfieldguide.com RV Field Guide

 Step 1 — Dump & Flush All Tanks First (30–45 min)

+Do This Before Everything Else.
 Never winterize with full or partial tanks.
-Follow the Water Dump Procedure in full, then add a double dose of black tank enzyme treatment.
+Follow the Tank Dump Procedure in full, then add a double dose of black tank enzyme treatment.

 Step 2 — Drain the Fresh Water System (20–30 min)

+Water Heater Bypass — Saves 2 Gallons.
 Before adding antifreeze, engage water heater bypass valves to isolate the heater from the plumbing circuit.
 If not already installed, add the Camco bypass kit ($10–20).

 Step 3 — Add Antifreeze to Plumbing (30–45 min)